RareDevs/Rare/README.md

 **Note**:

 - pypresence is an optional package.
-You can install it from [DUR](https://mpr.hunterwittenborn.com/packages/python3-pypresence) or with pip
+You can install it from [DUR](https://mpr.hunterwittenborn.com/packages/python3-pypresence) or with pip.
 - Do not wonder if some icons look strange, because the official python3-qtawesome package is too old.
-Many icons were replaced
+Many icons were replaced.

 #### Other